Provisioning of USS Constitution: USS Constitution

 "Beef was stowed on the larboard side and pork to starboard; flour, rice, and peas/beans in the wings.
 Stowage, as with the water casks below them, is begun from aft and worked forward.
 Casks in the spirit room are stowed from the forward bulkhead aft.
 In all cases, the largest containers are closest to the keelson, with sizes diminishing as they are laid outboard.
 All casks are laid bung up."

 Foodstuffs may well be in the hold for months, perhaps years.
 Two hundred years ago life ashore was tough and life at sea had the advantage that at least you would get three meals a day, however grim they may have been.

 "Cooks in the early Navy were left to their own imaginations when it came to preparing meals.
 In the main, this resulted in whatever was on the official ration for that day of the week being tossed in a ship's coppers and boiled until meal time.
 The first official Navy cook book was produced by Paymaster F. T. Arms and published by the Bureau of Supplies and Accounts in 1902.
 It contained five recipes for soup, six for fish, thirty-four for meats, fowl, and eggs, and several for desserts, including "plum duff"."

-Comparison
+1803 Comparison

-In comparison, on 18 June 1803, Purser James Deblois reported to Commodore Edward Preble that the following provisions would be required for a 400 man crew for a now unknown six months cruise:
+On 18 June 1803, Purser James Deblois reported to Commodore Edward Preble that the following provisions would be required for a 400 man crew for a now unknown six months cruise: